 Sandwell

 § This page gives an overview of the Sandwell local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Sandwell lies in the industrial Black Country between Birmingham and Wolverhampton, with a mix of urban centres, canals, and green spaces.
 West Bromwich, the largest town, has a busy centre and The Hawthorns football ground, while Smethwick and Oldbury reflect the area’s historic industrial roots.
 The extensive canal network runs through the district, and Sandwell Valley Country Park provides a large green space with farms, lakes, and trails.
 The landscape is urban in character but dotted with parks, waterways, and historic industrial landmarks.

-The administrative boundary of Sandwell can be viewed on OpenStreetMap: District Boundary of Sandwell.
+The administrative boundary of Sandwell can also be viewed on OpenStreetMap: District Boundary of Sandwell.

 Key Facts about Sandwell